 Consider Including Online Account Instructions in Your Will

 Finally, if you really want to formalize who gets control over your online accounts when you die, you can include those instructions as part of your will.
-You can even name a “digital executor” which is separate from the general executor of the will.
+You can even name a “digital executor” who is separate from the general executor of the will.
 This should be a person who you trust has access to your account names and login information.

 Important note: If you do decide to go this route, be sure that sensitive information like your usernames and passwords are not included in the will itself.
 Once the will is filed in probate court, that information becomes public record.